Moroccan Fava Bean Soup (Bessara) Recipe. Iced Variation

 Posted on 6th of October, 2010 by Lévana

-There is no substitute for these funky and incredibly flavorful beans.
+There is no substitute for the funky and incredibly flavorful fava beans.
 You will find them in Indian, Italian and Middle Eastern Grocery stores, or simply go online: well worth looking for.
 You will love them, so get a nice supply and store them in glass jars.
+Get only peeled fava beans.

-Don’t get it into your head to peel them, which would be pure slavery: Buy them peeled!
+Don’t get it into your head to peel the fava beans, which would be pure slavery: Buy them peeled!

 4 cups peeled dry fava beans